Big Pharma conspiracy theories: Manifestations

-The conspiracy theory has a variety of different specific manifestations.
+The conspiracy theory has a variety of different manifestations.
 Each has different narratives, but they always cast "Big Pharma" as the villain of the piece.

 HIV/AIDS

 Since the beginning of the AIDS epidemic, many dangerous hypotheses have been put forward to explain the origin and nature of the disease.
 One conspiracy theory claims that AIDS was created by the US government to control and/or wipe out gays and African Americans.
 Also, there is a cure for HIV/AIDS that is withheld from the poor.
 Other theories say that although the virus is harmful, the risks of antiretroviral drugs outweigh the benefits.
 The drugs are said to be toxins that are spread by doctors who have been corrupted by the pharmaceutical industry.

 In a 2006 column for Harper's Magazine, journalist Celia Farber claimed that the antiretroviral drug nevirapine was part of a conspiracy by the "scientific-medical complex" to spread toxic drugs.
 Farber said that AIDS is not caused by HIV and that nevirapine had been unethically administered to pregnant women in clinical trials, leading to a fatality.
 Farber's theories and claims were refuted by scientists, but, according to researcher Seth Kalichman, the resulting publicity represented a breakthrough moment for AIDS denialism.

 The former president of South Africa, Thabo Mbeki, influenced by AIDS denier Peter Duesberg, introduced policies that denied treatments to AIDS patients.
 According to estimates this led, among other things, to more than 300,000 people dying prematurely.